Azure-Samples/ms-identity-ciam-native-auth-android-sample/README.md

-# Sign in users and call a protected web API in an Android (Kotlin) mobile app by using Microsoft Entra's native authentication
+# Sign in users and call a protected web API in an Android (Kotlin) mobile app by using native authentication

 * [Overview](#overview)
 * [Contents](#contents)